icukovic/gingerbill.org-source/content/article/2020-06-21-the-ownership-semantics-flaw.md

 * Allowing methods as a form of syntactic sugar for writing calls in a _subject verb object_ manner e.g. `foo_do_thing(x, y)` vs `x.do_thing(y)`
 * Mental model of behaviour for objects

-From experience, I have found that long time uses of "OOP" languages eventually start treating methods primarily in the first two approaches.
+From experience, I have found that long time users of "OOP" languages eventually start treating methods primarily in the first two approaches.

-I will not go into depth about the other main aspects of OOP such as encapsulation, local retention, forms of polymorphism, etc, as for this article the hierarchical nature is the fundamental aspect of focus.
+I will not go into depth about the other main aspects of OOP such as encapsulation, local retention, forms of polymorphism, etc, as the hierarchical nature is the fundamental aspect of focus for this article.
 The (linear) hierarchy of agency is the main problem.
 The reason why people argue for _composition over inheritance_ is that it flattens this linear hierarchy reducing its effect.
-It is the transition from [nominal typing](https://en.wikipedia.org/wiki/Nominal_type_system) to [structural typing](https://en.wikipedia.org/wiki/Structural_type_system), of which is more flexible because many data structures and problems have a _non-linear_ nature to them, which _linear_ approaches __cannot__ handle.
+It is the transition from [nominal typing](https://en.wikipedia.org/wiki/Nominal_type_system) to [structural typing](https://en.wikipedia.org/wiki/Structural_type_system), which is more flexible because many data structures and problems have a _non-linear_ nature to them, which _linear_ approaches __cannot__ handle.
 When trying to adhere to the the strict hierarchical type system approaches, it leads to numerous issues because data is more commonly graph-like (non-linear) than tree-like (linear) for most problems.
-This strict hierarchy does occur with encapsulation at the object level too, a strict hierarchy of messages/references; this hierarchical nature arises from the concept agency itself, inheritance in not the root cause.
+This strict hierarchy does occur with encapsulation at the object level too, a strict hierarchy of messages/references; this hierarchical nature arises from the concept agency itself, inheritance is not the root cause.

 **n.b.** Inheritance is not all bad and does have many real life practical uses, but these costs must be known before using them, like with any tool.